Native ecosystems are our climate superheroes

 “Nature-based solutions can be most effective when planned for longevity and not narrowly focussed on rapid carbon sequestration.” – IPCC-IPBES June 2021

-Protect what’s left is the most cost-effective in terms of dollars, labour (voluntary and paid), biodiversity, and cultural outcomes.
-This immediately prevents more CO2 from entering the atmosphere, acts as a shock absorber against climate change, and provides ongoing life-supporting ecosystem services.
+Protecting what’s left of existing ecosystems is the most cost-effective in terms of dollars, labour (voluntary and paid), biodiversity, and cultural outcomes.
+This immediately prevents large amounts of CO2 from entering the atmosphere, acts as a shock absorbers against the impacts of climate change, and provides ongoing life-supporting ecosystem services.

 “The conventional wisdom is that you harvest flood water in the winter and store it until it’s needed (for agriculture) in the summer.
 However, floods are required to carry gravels to the coastal zone and if there’s not enough gravel, the waves get hungry and start eroding the land.” – Dr Scott Lanard, NIWA

 Incentivise the protection and restoration of native ecosystems as an absolute priority under the Emissions Trading Scheme.